sachinpatra/RakuKobo/README.md

 ## Requirement'
 - Xcode 12
--Execute on iOS 14.0 or later \
+- Execute on iOS 14.0 or later

 ## Supports
 - Dark Mode